Introducing Cite:Your AI content agent.

 Mersel AI Team

-AI Doesn't Rank.
+AI Does Not Rank.
 It Recommends.

+ChatGPT commands 77.97% of all AI shopping visits, with Perplexity at 15.10% and Gemini at 6.40%.
 The question is: how does AI decide which products make the cut?

 The Six Signals AI Uses